roozerxc/SoftwarePoliticsTracker/README.md

 Note 2: There are some sources I (roozerxc) couldn't find, either because Google is trash, messages are sent through private, "Federated" websites which block search scraping, or via a Discord server (which isn't considered a valid or reliable source), or the original posts have been deleted.
 Hopefully, an archival effort will be made to preserve the original posts.

 ### Woke / Leftist Software, Foundations, Corporations and/or Individuals
-The following software projects, software foundations, &amp; corporations have made statements (or taken actions) best categorized as "Woke", "Leftist", or "DEI".
+The following software projects, software foundations, corporations &amp; individuals have made statements (or taken actions) best categorized as "Woke", "Leftist", or "DEI".

 | &nbsp; | Software, Foundations, Corporations and/or Individuals | Notes |
 | - | - | - |